Brown Stringybark Woodland

 Highlands bounded by Hindmarsh Tiers and Victor Harbor road

-This woodland occupies an area between Hindmarsh Tiers road Victor Harbor roads and is intersected by Pambula road.
+This woodland occupies an area between Hindmarsh Tiers and Victor Harbor roads and is intersected by Pambula road.